Eligibility for Services

 To determine what the educational needs of a disabled student may be, schools must carry out preliminary evaluation and placement procedures.

-To be considered eligible for services through the Disability Services Office, students should 1) make an appointment to meet with the Assistant Dean for Students with Disabilities and 2) provide documentation of their disability.
+To be considered eligible for services through the Disability Services Office, students should 1) make an appointment to meet with the Assistant Dean for Students with Disabilities and 2) provide documentation of their disability 3) complete the registration and student agreement forms.
 The documentation serves as the foundation for legitimizing the request for a reasonable accommodation.
 Appropriate documentation must include the following:

 - A clear diagnosis of the disability by a licensed professional who has firsthand knowledge of the student's condition and has experience and training in diagnosing and treating people with disabilities.

-- A statement of the functional impact and limitations of the disability on major life activities.
+- A description of the functional impact and limitations of the disability on major life activities.